Cumin Tea Recipe (Cumin Water, Jeera Water)

 Cumin Seeds Tea (Jeera Water) is a herbal beverage made using cumin seeds, water, and a sweetener of your choice.
 It has warm and earthy flavors that anyone will love.

-This flavorful and aromatic tea is actually a tisane and has been enjoyed for centuries in various cultures for its numerous benefits.
+This flavorful and aromatic tea is actually a tisane and has been enjoyed for centuries in various cultures.

 This cumin tea recipe is easy to make and can be customized with various spices and sweeteners to suit your taste preferences.